-Traders, and especially forex beginners, should be aware of the central banks’ motivations and keep these in mind.
-Even a rumor concerning a central bank taking action can be enough to nudge their currency in the right direction of travel.
+Traders, and especially forex beginners, should be aware of the banks’ motivations and keep these in mind.
+Even a rumor concerning a central bank taking action can be enough to nudge their currency in the right direction of travel within currency pairs such as EUR/USD.
 Tales, though, are frequently followed by action, sometimes many times a year.
-So traders and forex beginners should always factor central banks into their calculations.
+So traders and forex beginners should always factor banks into their calculations.

 Other Forex market considerations

 In much the same way as a central bank, a change in government fiscal policy can exert a pull on the forex marketplace.
 A growing budget deficit, for instance, can cause a currency to lose value.
 The opposite is true if a budget deficit shrinks.
 Likewise, the balance of trade between the two countries can affect the relative valuations of their respective currencies.
 So, too, will the overall health of their economies.

 What are the risks involved in Forex trading?

 Knowing the risk is the number one priority for all forex traders.
 But none more so than for beginners as it can be somewhat of a jungle for the unwary.

 The interbank market – the market for banks – is not wholly regulated or standardized.
 In some countries, for example, there is no regulation of forex trading for beginners.
 But when banks trade, they factor in risk and mitigate against, something that is not available to small investors.
 Unsurprisingly, the banks have agreed on industry standards for trading.

 But none of the bank safeguards apply to the individual trader.
 For solo trader and Forex beginners learning the ropes, the danger is substantial.
 The onus is on the individual forex trader to do their homework about the regulation in the countries with whom they trade.